tannal/tannal.glitch.me/inbox.md

 https://next-ai-news.vercel.app/search?q=remote

-3 5 8 10

-The better you design it when it's not large(there is no so much devs around this project) determine how far it can go.

-w3c css working group whatwg

-os syscall -> std library -> thirdparty library -> framework -> application C/C++/

-os syscall -> prgramming language runtime -> std library -> thirdparty libarary -> framework -> application

-It's all about how much you can get. logical reasoning is useless, pointless, and useless.

 testing error handling logging

 astro vite rollup ->

 vscode ssh tunning port forwarding

-focus on things change slowly in 3-5 years cuda pytorch stable things matter

 Daniel Bevenius - Principal Software Engineer - Red Hat

 highly care about 2024-2027 20-23 (*) and 2027-2030 23-26

-There are "popular" things that died quickly.

-focus on things change slowly in 3-5 years(more than three years life time after it get "popular") cuda pytorch stable things matter

-don't working on things would complete change in a year(short life less than three years). eg. js frameworks

-low level language C and assembly and machine code (knowledge of computer systems)

-high level language C++ Rust Golang (knowledge of language abstractions and computer systems)

 This is /run/systemd/resolve/stub-resolv.conf managed by man:systemd-resolved(8).